Ballwizard/lectures/Dribbling/Between the legs Dribble.md

 We're ready to do the actual dribble.
 With the same scissor stance as we did in the previous parts, instead of grabbing the ball on the other side, bounce it near the middle of your legs (it doesn't have to be precisely between) and then catch it with your other hand.
 Repeat the motion until your comfortable (don't forget to have your head in the air).

-To actually make the mom
+To actually make the movement useful, we have to know how to do it while moving and dribbling.
+Start by dribbling forward and then placing your feet in a scissor stance while moving and doing the exac